Bob Dole 1996 presidential campaign: Post-convention

 Concerns over Dole's age and lagging campaign were exemplified by a memorable incident on September 18, 1996.
 At a rally in Chico, California, he was reaching down to shake the hand of a supporter, when the railing on the stage gave way and he tumbled four feet.
 While only minorly injured in the fall, "the televised image of his painful grimace underscored the age difference between him and Clinton" and proved an ominous sign for Republican hopes of retaking the White House.

 During the latter half of October 1996, Dole made a campaign appearance with Heather Whitestone, the first deaf Miss America, where both of them signed "I love you" to the crowd.
 Around that time, Dole and his advisers knew that they would lose the election, but in the last four days of the campaign they went on the "96-hour victory tour" to help Republican Congressional candidates.

 Dole is the last World War II veteran to have been the presidential nominee of a major party.
 During the campaign, Dole's advanced age was brought up, with critics stating that he was too old to be president.

-In the final stretch of the in the campaign, Dole made a possible upset victory over Clinton in California a central part of his strategy.
+In the final stretch of the campaign, Dole made a possible upset victory over Clinton in California a central part of his strategy.
 Dole aimed to capitalize on two issues that had been figuring prominently in California politics under Governor Pete Wilson, illegal immigration and affirmative action.
 This would fail, as Clinton would win the state by a double-digit margin.

 Transition planning

-A presidential transition was contingently planned from President Clinton to Dole.
+A presidential transition was contingently planned from Clinton to Dole.
 In June 1996, William Timmons, who had experience working on the presidential transitions of Richard Nixon and Ronald Reagan, was placed in charge of plotting a prospective transition.